Learning The Major Arcana Cards: What Do They All Mean?

 Temperance – #14

-When this card shows up in your reading, you are encouraged to go with the flow instead of forcing your life to go fast.
+When the Temperance card appears in your reading, you are encouraged to follow the flow instead of forcing your life to go fast.

 The Devil – #15

-You have to remember that you hold the keys to your own freedom, and you have the choice to open the lock.
+You must remember that you hold the keys to your freedom, and you can open the lock.

 The devil